 ^{1.} This document is Fact Sheet RF-AC015, a series of the Extension Administration, Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida.
-Publication date: January 1994.
-First published: June 1987.
+Publication date: June 1987.

-D. Mitchell Flinchum, professor, School of Forest Resources and Conservation; Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida, Gainesville FL 32611.
+D. Mitchell Flinchum, professor, Forestry; Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida, Gainesville FL 32611.

-Alternative Opportunities for Small Farms: Forestry Production Review to \$50 per acre.
+Alternative Opportunities for Small Farms: Forestry Production Review

+\$25-\$40 per acre.
 This price would include the price of the seedlings.

 Managed pine plantations do not require heavy expenses or management activities while they are being grown to economic maturity.
 Maintenance of firelines, conducted at cost by the Florida Division of Forestry, and occasional prescribed fires are generally the only expenses involved.
-These would not occur every year, but the average annual costs devoted to these and any other management activities would generally be less than \$10 per acre in 1994 dollars.
+These would not occur every year, but the average annual costs devoted to these and any other management activities would generally be less than \$6 per acre in 1984 dollars.
 Other intermediate activities would depend on the product that is being grown.
 While such activities as chemical weed control and fertilization may be considered, they are not always necessary nor economical.
 Thinnings, which would be needed for long rotation products such as sawtimber, of course would generate periodic income.